 The city’s food and beverage industry depends, however, upon thousands of cooks, servers, bartenders, bussers, dishwashers and hosts, men and women who work long and often late hours to make sure the visitors and locals alike enjoy their time out.
 It is not always a perfect life, and a rising cost of living in New Orleans has made it more difficult for people working in the industry to make ends meet.
 More troublingly, as a recent Brookings Institute study revealed, the city ranked last among 100 cities for prosperity between 2010 and 2015.
 While rising property values have profited some, combined with pressure from tourist-driven increase in VRBO rentals they have caused rents to escalate at a sharp rate.

 In the last year, we’ve seen the conversation in the culinary world shift from the #metoo movement to a broader examination of mental health in the industry, particularly of last summer’s untimely passing of Chef Anthony Bourdain.

 The Studio seeks subjects who actively work in the city’s service industry to sit for a student-conducted oral history interview that will document their work and life experience in New Orleans.
 Topics will include both the up and downsides of working in the service industry and its culture, the nature of tourism, how the work has changed over time, and reflections on where the city is headed.
 We are particularly interested in learning what the people working in this industry think about their careers, the city, and their relationship with both.

-If this sounds like you, please get in touch with the Studio at email@example.com to the attention of Dr. Justin Nystrom and we’ll get in touch!
+If this sounds like you, please get in touch with Dr. Justin Nystrom at email@example.com and I will be in touch!